 - CWMS infrastructure

-When the form is done, they roll it out to the field operators.
-The MDC app makes it easy to share the forms to the worker’s mobile devices with the option to manage permissions.
+When the form is created using a form builder in the GIS Cloud web app, managers can share it with workers in the field, and they can access and fill-in the form on their mobile phones.
+GIS Cloud app makes it easy to share the forms and control the access to forms and data for different roles, with the option to manage access permissions.
 It also enables the operations manager to organize teams only to collect new asset data, or to update existing records.

 - Asset Conditions

 - Asset Images

 The MDC app helps in providing a simple user interface that is customized by us, so our operators are collecting information in a logical order as per our clients’ requirements.

 — Jason Harris, former Site Manager (now Director at Harris Plumbing and Drafting)

 Monitoring Progress and Creating Reports

 When the field operators collect the field data, it instantly shows in the GIS Cloud Map Editor as a point, line, or polygon (depending on the project).
 This allows the managers to supervise field work in real-time and react immediately if the collected data is not of adequate quality.
 The clients can also be a part of the workflow and monitor the incoming field data using the Map Viewer app.